Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Our Approach

 \subsubsection{One-agent-at-a-time (one-at-a-time) rollout}

-We now discuss rollout \cite{bertsekas2021rollout},\cite{Bhattacharya2020MultiagentRollout}, denoted by $\tilde{\pi}$, where the optimal cost $J^*_{k+1}$ in the Bellman equation (Eq.~\ref{bellman_equation}) is replaced with a cost approximation $\Tilde{J}_{k+1}$. \latest{This rollout finds a non-myopic solution with consideration of the future using lookahead optimization.} \latest{Each agent's control is obtained by performing one-step lookahead minimization over the agent's control components.
-Rollout's exhaustive expectation estimation performs better than other RL based algorithms (including MCTS~\cite{SiV10}) that use longer and sparser lookahead trees with inexact expectation estimation.}~\cite{Bhattacharya2020RAL} The cost approximation $\tilde{J}$ can be estimated by the cost of applying a base policy $\pi$, for $t$ times followed by a terminal cost approximation $\hat{J}$.
-A base policy can be given by simple heuristics and is easily available for the taxicab problem.
-Agent $\ell$'s one-at-a-time rollout control at state $x_k$, is where ${\bar{u}}=(\Tilde{u}_k^{1},\ldots, \Tilde{u}_k^{\ell-1}, u^\ell_k, \mu_k^{\ell+1}(x_k),\ldots, \mu_k^{m}(x_k))$. \latest{This way of agent by agent optimization scales linearly with the number of agents.} \cite{bertsekas2020multiagent} and \cite{bertsekas2021rollout} show that the one-at-a-time rollout with one-step lookahead guarantees \textit{cost improvement} \cite{bertsekas2021rollout} of the rollout policy ${\tilde{\pi}}$, improving over base policy ${\pi}$.
+We now discuss rollout \cite{bertsekas2020rollout},\cite{Bhattacharya2020MultiagentRollout}, denoted by $\tilde{\pi}$, where the optimal cost $J^*_{k+1}$ in the Bellman equation (Eq.~\ref{bellman_equation}) is replaced with a cost approximation $\Tilde{J}_{k+1}$.
+This rollout finds a non-myopic solution with consideration of the future using lookahead optimization.
+Each agent's control is obtained by performing one-step lookahead minimization over the agent's control components.
+Rollout's exhaustive expectation estimation performs better than other RL algorithms (including MCTS~\cite{SiV10}) that use longer and sparser lookahead trees with inexact expectation estimation~\cite{Bhattacharya2020RAL}.
+The cost approximation $\tilde{J}$ can be estimated by the cost of applying a base policy $\pi$, for $t$ times followed by a terminal cost approximation $\hat{J}$.
+A base policy can be given by simple heuristics.
+Agent $\ell$'s one-at-a-time rollout control at state $x_k$, is